RyanRoberts/htmlpurifier/README.md

-# htmlpurifier-configs
+# HTMLPurifier Configs for Craft CMS

-My standard configs for HTML Purifier in Craft 3
+Some standard configs to prevent clients and content editors from running wild in Redactor.